besterestmark/bettermark/docs/notes.md

 - Have `<title>` tag for search engine optimization
 - Have !DOCTYPE
 - No inline js or style
-- option for minified everything (html, css and js if any)
-  + option to not use the js libraries (if any)

 ## JS

 - Load last to not slow down page (put at end of html)
 - Minify and have as less files as possible
-- Highlight.js for syntax highlighting (?)

 ## CSS